Custom Search

 Temperament

-Careful breeding has resulted in a more companionable and affectionate personality in today's Bedlington Terriers.
-Playful and cheerful, the Bedlington Terrier is loving with children and fairly friendly with strangers.
-They are loyal, lively and headstrong.
-This breed needs to learn to like cats and other household animals when they are young.
-Usually they can get along with other dogs but keep them away from those that want to dominate, as once challenged they are terrifying fighters, despite their gentle appearance.
-A little powerhouse, it is courageous and energetic, with the ability to run very fast.
+The Bedlington Terrier is playful, cheerful and affectionate, making a good family companion.
+Loving with children and fairly friendly with strangers it is loyal and lively, but can become willful and stubborn if it senses its owners are meek or passive.
+This breed needs to learn to get along with cats and other household animals when it is young.
+Usually they can get along with other dogs, but keep them away from those that want to dominate, as once challenged they are terrifying fighters, despite their gentle appearance.
+Often called a "little powerhouse," it is brave and energetic.
 It is an enthusiastic digger.
-Bedlingtons like to bark and can be high-stung.
+They are super-fast runners and need to be taught to come back when called.
+Bedlingtons like to bark, and need to be told enough is enough if it becomes too obsessive.
+They can be high-strung without enough mental and physical exercise.
 Only let this breed off its lead in an enclosed area.
 Like the Whippet, he is fast and loves to chase!
+Be sure you are always your dog’s firm, confident, consistent pack leader to avoid Small Dog Syndrome, and separation anxiety.

 Height, Weight